sqlxpert/lights-off-aws/README.md

   <summary>View extensibility details</summary>

 Lights Off takes advantage of patterns in boto3, the AWS software development kit (SDK) for Python, and in the underlying AWS API.
-Adding more AWS services, resource types, and operations is easy.
-For example, supporting RDS _database clusters_ (individual _database instances_ were always supported) required
+Adding AWS services, resource types, and operations is easy.
+For example, supporting RDS database _clusters_ (RDS database _instances_ were already supported) required adding:
-adding:

 ```python
     AWSRsrcType(